kartavtcev/coordinates/README.md

 # coordinates

+### How to run this app with data
+- Replace reduced.csv empty placeholder with real data.
+- Run app with console arguments.
+I used IntelliJ IDEA.

+##

 Take-home Test test says: “This exercise should take you no more than two days.”.
 Usually I spent at least first half the day thinking about design decisions of the future solution (not jumping straight to write code), as it’s (arguably) most crucial phase & recommended by many experienced engineers/architects.